 Dense Phase Conveying

-Unlike in dilute phase, materials conveyed in dense phase are not suspended in the air because they are extremely abrasive and/or extremely heavy.
+Unlike in dilute phase, materials conveyed in dense phase pneumatic transportation systems are not suspended in the air because they are extremely abrasive and/or extremely heavy.
 Dense phase is also operated at a much lower velocity than dilute; typically around 700-1,500ft/min.
 Materials that are more than 55-60lbs per cubic foot are good candidates for dense phase conveying.
 However there are exceptions such as cement.
-While cement is 95lbs per cubic foot, it is also a fine material that moves well in an air stream.
+While cement is 95 lbs per cubic foot, it is also a fine material that moves well in an air stream.
 Similar to dilute phase, dense phase conveying can use a vacuum or pressure system design.

 Semi-Dense Phase Conveying

-Many different factors come into play when deciding between dilute and dense phase conveying and a pressure or vacuum system.
+Many different factors come into play when deciding between dilute and dense phase pneumatic conveying, and a pressure or vacuum conveying system.
 Luckily the engineers at IAC can help make that decision much easier.
 Our expert engineers can assess the material that needs to be conveyed, the conditions at which it’s being conveyed in and help you determine which pneumatic conveying design works best.